Dental care gets cut from the budget when money gets tight . . . and money's tighter than ever for many people in the Seattle area.

 But our downtown clinic can't meet the skyrocketing needs.

-We're building partnerships with a clinic in Shoreline and looking for a partner in the South King County in 2013.
+We're building partnerships with a clinic in Shoreline and opening a new clinic in Northgate in spring 2015.

 Do you have questions?
 Get in touch with Juanita — 206.621.7695 or firstname.lastname@example.org.